11/26 Bombay attack: Bollywood pays tribute to martyrs and victims - ExBulletin

 11/26 Bombay attack: Bollywood pays tribute to martyrs and victims

+Celebrities took to social media to remember and mourn the martyrs as well as the civilians, who died in the attacks.

-Mega star Amitabh Bachchan in an editorial for the Indian Express said that every year as he marks the day he discovers that the power of survival is linked to the power of humanity, of “ our collective commitment that we will not let terrorists define who we become. ”
+Mega star Amitabh Bachchan in an editorial for the Indian express says every year as he marks this day he discovers that the power of survival is linked to the power of humanity, of “our collective commitment that we will not let terrorists define who we become”.

-Kumar called the terrorist attacks in Mumbai “horrific” as he shouted at everyone involved in the security of the country and its people.
+Kumar called the terrorist attacks in Mumbai “horrific” as he shouted at all those involved in the security of the country and its people.

+“It’s been 13 years since the horrific #MumbaiTerrorAttack.
+In remembrance of all who lost their lives and loved ones.
+My heartfelt tribute to all the brave who sacrificed their lives to protect our city,” the star tweeted.
+54 years old.

 Sara Ali Khan posted a photo on her Instagram account Stories of Taj Mahal Hotel, one of the places attacked by the terrorist during the terrorist attacks of 11/26.